propelorm/propelorm.github.com/documentation/behaviors/validate.markdown

 ## Inside Silex ##

-Using the behavior inside a Silex project, is about the same as we've seen for Symfony:
+Using the behavior inside a Silex project is very similar to Symfony:

 ```php
 <?php